 The Shared-Responsibility Model

-When defining where your app is installed, the permissions it needs, what customer systems it needs to integrate with, etc. your are effectively defining a contract with your customer.
+When defining where your App is installed, the permissions it needs, what customer systems it needs to integrate with, etc. your are effectively defining a contract with your customer.
 These set the expectations they have for how your app will behave in their account.
 In order to build and maintain trust, you do not want them to be surprised by something your app does in their account.
+It’s worth asking a few questions about your app, before going into production.- Will your App be deployed into an isolated or customer-managed network?

-- What permissions will your app require?
+- What permissions will your App require?

 - What security requirements will your customer have?